Lesson Plan - Get It!

 - Do you have any ideas of ways that you can volunteer?

-Do not make the mistake of thinking that only adults are needed to serve as volunteers.
-There are so many issues in the world that need our help.
 People of all ages can make a difference in their communities.
 A 7-year-old started a recycling business, a 5-year-old collected socks for homeless people, and the list continues.

-- The best part about volunteering is that you can use your unique gifts to spread joy and help others.
+||The best part about volunteering is that you can use your unique gifts to spread joy and help others.

 Maybe you are a craft expert, super artistic, a beautiful singer, great with animals, an excellent cook — the list can go on and on.